Being a developer most certainly requires you to continuously stare at the screen writing countless lines of codes.

 The best part about this panel is that it covers 99% of the sRGB color space which is highly coveted for content creators.

-One of the best feature of this monitor are the surprisingly loud speakers.
-This monitor offers 12 Watts stereo system.
-The entire base of the monitor is a sound bar.
+Another amazing feature of this monitor are the surprisingly loud speakers.
+This monitor offers 2 x 10 Watts stereo system.
+This is among the loudest in this category.

-Unfortunately, for a 24 inch FHD monitors, this monitor is fairly expensive.
-The fact that it does not boast VESA mounting is yet another drawback since developers prefer mounting their thin bezel monitors on dedicated monitors mounts/arms.
+The fact that it does not offer VESA mounting is big drawback since developers prefer mounting their thin bezel monitors on dedicated monitors mounts/arms.

 All in all, keeping the price and features in mind, we believe this is one of the best monitors for developers.